I caught the replay of the end of the 2021 Tour de France on TV today, and remembered that I inadvertently attended the finale of the 2006 tour.

 I went to the H.O.R.D.E.
 Festival in the summer of 1992, to see Blues Traveler (good call) and the Spin Doctors (guilty as charged).
 We spent the day and saw all five acts.
 The middle band was Phish, in their trampolines-on-stage period, which was fine enough, and if I’d paid more attention or smoked pot maybe I’d have caught a 30-year wave, but instead I still listen to “But Anyway” and not the Phish station on Sirius XM.

 There were plenty of bands that didn’t matter, of course.
 Good old Tommy Conwell, for example.
-Forgotten names like My Sister’s Machine, who opened up for King’s X one time (and which turned out to be awesome when we ran into them at the Cheesequake Rest Area on Garden State Parkway on the way home).
+Forgotten names like My Sister’s Machine, who opened up for King’s X one time (and whom we ran into at a rest stop on the way home).
 And some marginally interesting moments, like seeing Angelfish, who opened up for (I think) Live, then broke up, leaving Shirley Manson free to join Garbage, and me free to say I saw her in concert before she was famous; and the lucky ones I actually dialed into and enjoyed, like Living Colour at Shea, opening for the Rolling Stones.

 Every now and again, the “Feels Like” Forecast bubbles into my consciousness—via a tweet from someone with a long memory, say, or a time-shifted reference to the day of the week not seeming right, or when a pandemic reduces our collective view of the calendar to mush.
 It came up again this week, so I thought I’d tell the tale of my one moment of viral internet glory, way back in the twentieth century.